-This paper is less than clear about the classification of actions some of which qualify as decisions.
-In order to develop a comprehensive theory of decision making a classification of actions that do not qualify as decisions is essential.
-If one understands an organization as a tree-like network of units, each running decision processes that may influence the future of other units the question appears how decisions look from a distance.
-From a sufficiently large distance the fact that decision taking occurs may be invisible.
-It is encapsulated so that from a distance decisions cannot be influenced and its residual actions are abstracted away so that the very occurrence of decision processes has become invisible.
-A myriad of abstractions in between exists in practice, however.
-A clear language for speaking about such matters must yet be developed.
+\item Is decision taking a service which can be provided to other agents and which for that reason can be outsourced?
+This matter may be productively investigated as a sequel to the analysis of sourcing and outsourcing as given in~\cite{BDV2011b,BDV2011c}.

+\item Choice from a given menu of alternatives, and real time choice that involves real time development of a potential course of action (for which I propose to use the phrase ``action determination''), both require further conceptual analysis, in view of the idea that some, if not most, acts of choice are not decisions.
+In similar vein voting must be analyzed in its contras with decision taking.

+\item Buying and selling are commonly assumed to involve decisions from both parties.
+Working out a case study about decisions that play a role in buying and selling will constitute a relevant test of the conceptual framework on decision taking that has been developed above.

+\item Having defined decision taking rather meticulously, the question can be posed which activities require decision taking and which activities don't.
+What are advantages and disadvantages for an agent of maintaining a self imposed limitation to an episode of decision (taking) free activity?

-Another issue is that looking down in terms of the hierarchy to a decision process differs from looking up to it.
+\item Looking down in terms of the hierarchy to a decision process differs from looking up to it.
 Decision processes by higher management layers seem to make more sense to lower layers in a hierarchy than the other way around.
 Higher management levels may be inclined to view decision processes at lower levels as redundant and standing in the way of the real work.
 Viewing upwards it is often the case that decisions are considered to be either mistaken or delayed.

-These matters can only be considered in detail once appropriate forms of encapsulation, for restricting remote influence on decision processes, and abstraction for restricting the options for obtaining information about remote decision processes, have been developed with some sophistication.
+These matters can only be considered in detail once appropriate forms of encapsulation (used for restricting remote influence on decision processes), and abstraction (used for restricting the options for obtaining information by a remote agent about a decision processes), have been adequately developed.
 I expect that the language of process algebra (see \cite{BaetenBastenReniers2009}), in which encapsulation and abstraction pay a central role, will be helpful for developing an approach to this matter.